outaagunga/documentation/strategy-forex.md

    * Candle closes at or near the Upper Bollinger Band SD1 AND the entry candle range is not greater than Z × ATR (e.g. Z ≤ 1.2)
    * Price continues to “hug” the Upper Band
-   * “Hugging” means price remains within a given distance of the SD1 band (e.g abs(close − SD1) ≤ X × ATR)
+   * “Hugging” means price remains within a slightly larger distance of the SD1 band (e.g abs(close − SD1) ≤ 1.5 × X × ATR) Price may temporarily move slightly outside SD1 for 1 bar without invalidating the trade

 4. **Momentum Confirmation**